tofnoob/tofnoob.github.io/weapons/void_piercer.md

 ## Tip 1

 When Star of Oblivion is in the active team, then you can teleport straight to any boss AND it automatically switches to a channel where the boss is alive.
+Can be triggered once per minute.
 Open map > World Boss > Pick boss and press GO > Divine Arrival.

 ![](images/void_piercer_divine_arrival.jpg)